effektif/user-docs/docs/chapters/process-builder/actions.rst

 The advanced flow view is a BPMN diagram editor.
 It shows the actions and also control flow elements like events and gateways.
-The advanced flow view should be used to add sequential flows between actions, decisions and other control flow behavior.
+The advanced flow view should be used to add sequential flows between actions, decisions and other control flow behaviour.

 Adding a transition
 ```````````````````